-This symptom of a severe and sudden headache would be your first sign of an upcoming rupture in the brain.
-This kind of pain is caused by leaking of blood, otherwise known as a sentinel bleed.
-In most cases, an aneurysm will create a small leak of blood.
-When the leak is more severe, then it will almost always lead to a rupture.
-The pain will be incredibly intense and come on suddenly, as if out of nowhere.
-These two factors will tell you it is no ordinary headache and you should seek medical assistance.
+A severe and sudden headache is often the first sign of an impending rupture of an aneurysm in the brain.
+This kind of pain occurs when blood begins leaking from the aneurysm, otherwise known as a sentinel bleed.
+In most cases, an aneurysm will create a small leak.
+If the leak becomes severe, a rupture may follow.
+The pain of these headaches is incredibly intense and comes on suddenly.
+These two factors indicate the symptom is more than a normal headache and that the individual requires immediate medical assistance.

 If a brain aneurysm is small, unruptured, and is not leaking, symptoms are often unnoticeable.
 Small aneurysms are most likely to be asymptomatic, while larger ones can press against the brain and nerve tissues of the eye, leading to pain behind and above the eye, a dilated pupil, blurred or double vision, or a visibly drooping eyelid.
 The pressure can also cause weakness or paralysis on one side of the face.

 In addition to a searing headache, another telltale sign of a pending aneurysm can be neck and shoulder pain.
 The nerves and muscles that lead up and around the head are all connected through the neck, so painful headaches can lead to tension and therefore pain in the neck, even if the headache pain is concentrated behind the eye.
 This neck pain can be associated with a tingling feeling traveling from the face into the neck.